NMSCovasna/-WIP-HKMU-2090SEF-Course-Project/README.md

 # -WIP-HKMU-2090SEF-Course-Project
 Task1&amp;Task2

-This Project is maily use for the 2090SEF course project(Preliminary code submission).
+This Project is mainly use for the 2090SEF course project(Preliminary code submission).

 <h1>Task 1</h1>